What is Crawl budget? (Level up your SEO)

 How to slow down Google crawl?

-There are limited but practical ways to make Google crawl slower.
+There are limited but practical ways to make crawl budget lower.
+Slowing down the crawl limit may be needed for crawl budget optimization.
 But, first, you need to make a few adjustments to your website.

 Below are our recommended adjustments: